 Judge Orders Syracuse to Stop Putting Kids in Solitary

-On January 3, 2017, the United States Department of Justice filed a statement of interest in the case.
-A statement of interest from the Department in a lawsuit where the United States is not a party indicates that significant consequences could arise from the decision in the NYCLU’s case.
-The Statement of Interest supported the NYCLU’s position that even brief periods of solitary confinement is dangerous and counter-productive for youth.
+On January 3, 2017, the United States Department of Justice filed a Statement of Interest in the case, supporting the NYCLU’s position that even brief periods of solitary confinement is dangerous and harmful for youth.

 On February 22, 2017, U.S. District Court Judge David Hurd granted the NYCLU’s motion for preliminary injunction.
 Judge Hurd’s decision and order means that the Syracuse jail can no longer place juveniles in 23-hour isolation, and any new form of discipline for juveniles must include meaningful social interaction and cannot harm the psychological health of juveniles.
 The injunction is particularly significant because Judge Hurd had to find that the plaintiffs were substantially likely to win their case in order to grant the motion.
 READ MORE HERE.